benschw/benschw.github.io/_drafts/2020-09-15-nsq-and-golang.markdown

 Also, it's written in Go and is distributed as two simple binaries (plus an optional admin web app and a collection of utility tools) so it is easy to install and keep up to date (no dependencies.)
-There are a slew of both official & community supported [client libraries](https://nsq.io/clients/client_libraries.html), and we will be using the officially supported [go](https://github.com/nsqio/go-nsq) one.
+There are a slew of both official & community supported [client libraries](https://nsq.io/clients/client_libraries.html), and we will be using the officially supported [go](https://github.com/nsqio/go-nsq) one in the examples below.

 This post is divided up into four sections: